SysBioChalmers/Human-GEM/README.md

 ### Installation Instructions
 * Clone the [main branch](https://github.com/SysBioChalmers/Human-GEM/tree/main) of this repository, or [download the latest release](https://github.com/SysBioChalmers/Human-GEM/releases/latest).
-* Add the directory to your MATLAB path (instructions [here](https://se.mathworks.com/help/matlab/ref/addpath.html?requestedDomain=www.mathworks.com)).
+* Add the directory to your MATLAB path either by using the lines below or manually (instructions [here](https://se.mathworks.com/help/matlab/ref/addpath.html?requestedDomain=www.mathworks.com)). cd /my/path/Human-GEM/code % replace "/my/path/" with the actual path to the Human-GEM folder HumanGEMInstaller.install %This will add the relevant paths to the path variable in MATLAB
+%It is also possible to remove Human-GEM from the MATLAB path using HumanGEMInstaller.uninstall

 ## Model Files